-This is your second year (worth noting - in a row!) running the Boston Marathon.
+You ran the Boston Marathon in 2016 AND 2017.
 What got you interested in running it in the first place?

 Every year since I started working at Bacardi, we have been doing events along the Boston Marathon route and down on the finish line.
 We would be there at all the bars on Boylston Street, the Bacardi girls would be promoting, and I loved watching the runners come across the finish line.

 2016 was the first year I committed to running the Boston Marathon.
 I raised money for the American Red Cross.
 My best friend and I signed up together through different charities, but four weeks into training, my friend realized she was pregnant so she had to bow out.
 She met me at the finish line and said “how about next year?”
-At that point I was a bit sore, so I told her I’d think about it... but here we are!
+At that point I was a bit sore, so I told her I’d think about it...and not long afterwards I said yes to running 2017!

 Louanne (my boss at the time) and I would watch everyone come across the finish line and say that next year, we would run in the Marathon.
 But then, of course, the next year came, we would have more cocktails, and end up not running it!

 Bacardi was doing a promotion along the finish line in 2013, the year of the bombing.
 That was an awful experience for everyone so I was inspired to run the Marathon in 2014, but became pregnant with my daughter Brooklyn and couldn't.
-So the following year, I was determined to run it.
+So in 2016 I was determined to run it.

 I'd run half marathons, but never a full marathon.
 I always knew if I was going to run any marathon, it would have to be Boston.
 I went to school at Boston College, and we'd be in Cleveland Circle and up on the Hill at BC watching the runners, young and old, every Marathon Monday.
 I loved the energy of that day & always thought that maybe I could do it.